-Please visit my PaivatarYarn Etsy shop to see some of the latest designs and the plant dyed tablet weaving yarns.
 If you would like to have a Karelian style belt made for you, please contact me regarding a special order.

 Hand woven bands have many uses.
 They can be used as belts, straps for carrying bags, lanyards, guitar straps or anything that needs to be tied.
 A specially woven band is lovely when sewn or stitched onto a hand woven or knitted article.
 Coco Chanel’s signature jackets were made famous because of the unique hand woven trims.